pamelon/DeepLearning-ALK/Classes/Class-04.28/Class-04.28.md

 2. What is this text about?
 3. How can i summarize this text?
 4. Is that text appropriate?
+5. How do I say that in french?

 And more broadly:
 1. How can i answer this question?